 About The Arab Collegiate Programming Contest

-The Arab Collegiate Programming Contest (ACPC) is a qualifying round for the ACM International Collegiate Programming Contest (ICPC).
+The Arab Collegiate Programming Contest (ACPC) is a qualifying round for the International Collegiate Programming Contest (ICPC).
 ACPC is organized in the same spirit and is governed by all applicable rules of the ICPC.
 Winners of an ACPC contest qualify to the ICPC World Finals.
 An ACPC Regional Contest is normally held during November/December of each year, whereas the ICPC World Final is held in March/April of the following year.

 The Arab Collegiate Programming Contest